StyleWriter: Color StyleWriter Pro

 The Color StyleWriter Pro was a color inkjet printer manufactured and sold by Apple in 1994.
 It was based on the Canon BJC-600 series of Bubble Jet printers, with which it shares ink cartridge compatibility.
 Its distinguishing feature among Color StyleWriter printers is its use of separate ink cartridges for each of three colors (cyan, magenta, yellow) plus black.
 In contrast, other Color StyleWriters used a combined color cartridge plus a black cartridge.
-The codenames for the model were "Fantasia" and "Logo".

 Color StyleWriter 2400

 The Color StyleWriter 2400 is a color inkjet printer manufactured and sold by Apple.
 It was introduced in late 1994 to supplement the Color StyleWriter Pro as a more affordable product.
-It uses the same Canon engine as the BCJ-4000 and feature a 360-dpi resolution, a dual ink cartridge system (1 Black and 1 Cyan-Magenta-Yellow colors) that can be replaced by an alternative high capacity black ink that allows printing twice as fast when only black & white is needed.
+It uses the same Canon engine as the BJC-4000 and features a 360-dpi resolution, a dual ink cartridge system (1 Black and 1 Cyan-Magenta-Yellow colors) that can be replaced by an alternative high capacity black ink that allows printing twice as fast when only black & white is needed.
 Its initial Manufacturer's Suggested Retail Price was US$525.

 In mid-1995, it saw a software update to bringing new features, as well as a significant price drop.

 The Color StyleWriter 2400 is notable for its compatibility with the Apple Pippin console gaming system.
-The codename for the model was "Aurora".

 Color StyleWriter 2200

 The Color StyleWriter 2200 was a color inkjet printer manufactured and sold by Apple in 1995.
-The codename for this model was "Calamari".

 The 2200, the color successor of the Portable StyleWriter was aimed at mobile professionals, as it could be powered by a battery and only weighed 3.1 lbs.

 Its dark grey case design matched the PowerBook series at the time of the release.
 This was the second and last printer Apple made in this color range.
 The 2200 was smaller and more rounded, matching the PowerBook 1400 and 5300 series.